Is there a limit on the number of pupils who can complete the award?

 It would be costed at the secondary school rate and you will have access to all four stages to ensure it is appropriate for all your pupils.

-When the 14-16 programme is launched, will it carry any weight at GCSE level
+Will the 14-16 year-olds programme carry any weight at GCSE level?

 No. This is an accredited award that demonstrates the learning of life skills through PE and school sport.
 It complements the delivery of the national curriculum and can be used to evidence the development of skills for the personal development aspect of Ofsted and the Gatsby Benchmarks.
 GCSEs are a full 120 guided learning hours qualification so could not be seen as an equivalent.